Livl-Corporation/.github/profile/README.md

 </h1>
 <p align="center">In Livl Gaming you are gonna survive in the Livl store ! 🎮</p>

+A team of 3 developers from the Conservatoire National des Arts et Métiers (CNAM) has just released an apocalyptic video game in a Lidl store.
+The game is called "Livl" and is entirely based on items that can be found in Lidl stores.

+Players will have to collect and combine items to create weapons and items that will allow them to survive the apocalypse.
+Players can also collect items to use in their battles against the zombie hordes.
+Players will also need to find items to build forts and defenses to protect themselves from enemy attacks.

+The game is available on all platforms and is completely free.
+The developers hope that the game will help players discover a new way of thinking and surviving an apocalypse

+Translated with www.DeepL.com/Translator (free version)

 # 👨 Creators

 <p align="center"> We are a group of three creators.</p>